jhami17/Portfolio-interview-/README.md

 Algorithms Exploration - Cubing Workflow
 Git N Going

 I will continue to use these programs in coding as a way to make my own basis for things in school.
 Listing my work or creating a whole site to list my creations.
-These all tested my limits in what I could and helped me realize my boundaries and when to push them.
+These all tested my limits in what I could do and helped me realize my boundaries and when to push them.
 HTML & CSS were extremely useful to learn and use, along with P5.js to execute the code.

 Javascript, Intro to JS: Drawing & Animation and Advanced: Games and Visualizations were helpful to write code and make playable features.
 Along with the coding experiences I got alongside, it was fun to work on something useful or fun at the end.